-- 1. Complete admission procedures before enrolling in additional education courses. - 2.
-Maintain a GPA of at least 2.75 for Elementary Education, 3.0 for Social Studies Education, and 2.5 for all other content licensure areas. - Earn a grade of C or better in each education course for all education majors.
+- 2. Maintain a GPA of at least 2.75 for Elementary Education, 3.0 for Social Studies Education, and 2.5 for all other content licensure areas. - 3.
+Earn a grade of C or better in each education course for all education majors.
 For elementary education majors, this also includes a grade of C or better in MAT201M, MAT202 NAS courses (NAS101-104), and all courses in endorsement areas.
-(Courses with grades of C- or lower must be repeated). - 4.
+(Courses with grades of C or lower must be repeated). - 4.
 5-12 and K-12 majors, as well as students with middle level content endorsements, must earn a grade of C or above in each content area course.
-(Courses with grades of C or lower must be repeated.) - 5.
-Demonstrate continual development of professional traits of educators, as presented throughout the program. - C. Additional Requirements for Program Completion
+(Courses with grades of C- or lower must be repeated.) - 5.
+Demonstrate continual development of professional traits of educators, as presented throughout the program.

+C. Additional Requirements for Program Completion